dilisa25/blog/_posts/2025-10-21-debugging.md

 #### What It Was Supposed to Do
 Calculate the factorial of a given number
 #### Problem
 The code does not handle negative numbers correctly because it only checks if num < -1, but the factorial of negative numbers is undefined.
-The print statement combines strings and integers incorrectly, which causes a type error.
+The print statement combines strings and integers incorrectly, which causes a syntax error.
 Also, range(1, num) does not include the last number in the factorial calculation.
 #### My Thought Process and Solution
-Change the negative number check to if num < 0.
-Fix the print statement by separating values with commas instead of using +.
+To fix this code I changed the negative number check to if num < 0.
+Fixed the print statement by separating values with commas instead of using +.
 Update the range to range(1, num + 1) to include the last number in the factorial calculation.

 The correct code is:
 ```python